 - Previous companies worked for – whether you have previously worked in a gym, fitness centre, worked with private clients or held freelance exercise classes

 - Level of your experience – have you recently completed training, have experience working with several clients or have gym management expertise

-CV profile writing tip: If you struggle with written English, try using a free grammar checking tool like Grammarly to eliminate the risk of making mistakes.
+CV profile writing tip: If you struggle with written English, try using our CV builder to eliminate the risk of making mistakes.